The 20 Best Familial Periodic Paralysis Doctors in North Korea

 Seoul, KR

-Young Lee practices in Seoul, Republic of Korea.
+Young Lee practices practicing medicine in Seoul, Republic of Korea.
 Mr. Lee is rated as an Experienced expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Hyperkalemic Periodic Paralysis, Desmoid Tumor, Fibromatosis, Spinal Fusion, and Endoscopy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Hyperkalemic Periodic Paralysis, Desmoid Tumor, Muscle Atrophy, Fibromatosis, and Spinal Fusion.

 Experienced in Familial Periodic Paralysis